 The Bachelor of Science in Civil Engineering degree will provide a student with the basis to be able to complete the Master of Engineering (MEng) in Civil Engineering degree.
-The Master of Engineering in Civil Engineering degree is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Master of Engineering in Civil Engineering degree program is accredited by the Engineering Accreditation Commission (EAC) of ABET, www.abet.org.

 Since the Civil Engineering MEng is accredited as part of a five-year program with one-year of co-op experience, it is only available for students who have matriculated through the Civil Engineering bachelor degree program at Speed School.
 Therefore, students who earn an undergraduate degree at a school or university other than the University of Louisville pursue the MS degree instead of the MEng degree.

 Master of Engineering Program Educational Objectives

 The purpose of the five-year Master of Engineering Program is to bring together the faculty, staff, and capital resources to meet the following program educational objectives:

 - In accordance with our mission statement, provide instruction and associated activities necessary for our graduates to grow from technical competency to professional proficiency

 - Foster an appreciation in our graduates for professional development and life-long learning